karllhughes/learn/_posts/2022-05-16-draft-dev’s-visual-style-guide.md

 ---
 layout: post
 title: Draft.dev’s Visual Style Guide
-description: Draft.dev’s Visual Style Guide
+description: This blog post serves as a practical guide to Draft.dev's house style.
+Learn about text formatting, code snippet presentation, image use, and our copyediting standards.
 categories: processes
 cta: Content Ideas
 author: chris
-date: 2022-05-16T15:10:36.373Z
+date: 2024-04-11T11:19:01.384Z
 img: /assets/posts/style-guide.jpg
 ---
 # Draft.dev’s Visual Style Guide

-If you’re curious what a completed Draft.dev article might look like, here you have it.
+If you’re curious what a completed Draft.dev article might look like, [here you have it](https://docs.google.com/document/d/15o2U0y9PKGAsxis3NROcpGN02v6ijCj49gZ4X3_ZQww/edit).
 This article serves as a visual demonstration of our house style (eg, our default formatting for text, code snippets, and images, as well as a peek into our copy editing standards).

 What’s actually written in the text of this visual guide doesn’t particularly matter, but Lorem Ipsum is boring.
-So if anyone’s interested in *why* Draft.dev’s style guide is the way it is, they’ll find some insight here.
+So if anyone’s interested in why Draft.dev’s style guide is the way it is, they’ll find some insight here.

 > You can find the [in-depth style guide](https://www.notion.so/draftdev/Draft-dev-Editing-Style-Guide-c98254a66cc74cd7bf2ead4fa1589cd3) used by our editorial team here, if you’re curious and want to see just how deep our attention to detail goes.